MarioCruz/PoemOMatic/README.md

           "And would suffice."]}
 ```

 The poems themselves are in the `PoemJson` directory in a JSON structure.
-Make any changes to the poems and use a SFTP program i.e. Transit, Cyberduck, etc.
+Make any changes or add poems and use a SFTP program i.e. Transit, Cyberduck, etc to upload into the Raspberry Pi.

 Plug an ethernet cable into the Raspberry Pi, power the Pi and if ethernet settings are correct the IP address will be shown at the top of the ready print slip:

+If you get no IP reboot and try again.

 ![12948437_10153972496991827_1152713091_o](https://cloud.githubusercontent.com/assets/33945/14190472/f7fe626c-f760-11e5-941a-30776f6bb99f.jpg)